- Home

 4. Spend a little more on good-quality items

-While reducing unnecessary purchases is often seen as a key part of a minimalist lifestyle, it’s important to remember that it doesn’t mean cutting out spending entirely.
+While reducing unnecessary purchases is often a key part of a minimalist lifestyle, it’s important to remember that it doesn’t mean cutting out spending entirely.
 You can still treat yourself by buying things that bring you joy and value.
 Being minimalist simply means being more mindful and intentional about your spending habits.

 5. Create a capsule wardrobe